GrooveStomp/unbounce_client/README.md

 # UnbounceClient

 This is a Ruby wrapper around the [Unbounce API](https://api.unbounce.com).
+[API Reference documentation is here.](https://api.unbounce.com/doc)

 ##Installation
 Add this line to your project's Gemfile: